 Small and medium size enterprises (SMEs) provide significant opportunities for accelerating economic growth within the region.
 Owing to limitations of scale, SMEs may find themselves excluded from mainstream loan markets.
 Due to lack of appropriate delivery channels, the Bank may not be able to reach the SMEs directly.

-The Bank therefore provides Lines of credit to national and regional development finance institutions (DFIs), micro finance institutions (MFIs) and local banks to enhance its support to SMEs and new projects.
+The Bank, therefore, provides Lines of credit to national and regional development finance institutions (DFIs), micro finance institutions (MFIs) and local banks to enhance its support to SMEs and new projects.

 EADB may offer guarantees to clients as long as there is an underlying project.
 Key focus is to provide mechanisms of extra-budgetary funding and assistance for infrastructure projects particularly those that may not have access to commercial banks and insurers, primarily owing to a long project term, country risk, an inadequate return rate, or a limited local banking sector.

 The Bank provides loans to projects directly, through syndicates and other forms of co-financing.
 The Bank’s core activity is direct project lending to medium and large scale enterprises, with emphasis on export-oriented projects.
 Core business is mainly derived from opportunities arising in productive and service sectors.
-It is envisaged that over the five years
+It is envisaged that over the five years (2016 – 2020) the economy of EAC member states will grow by an average of over 6% per annum.

 |2016-2020 GDP Growth|